Eagle Butte Man Sentenced on Methamphetamine Charges

 U.S. Attorney's Office, District of South Dakota

-United States Attorney Randolph J. Seiler announced that an Eagle Butte, South Dakota, man convicted of Distribution of a Controlled Substance was sentenced on September 18, 2017, by U.S. District Judge Roberto A. Lange.
+United States Attorney Ron Parsons announced that an Eagle Butte, South Dakota, man convicted of Distribution of a Controlled Substance (methamphetamine) was sentenced on August 20, 2018, by U.S. District Judge Roberto A. Lange.

-Corey Ryan DeHorse, age 24, was sentenced to 8 months in custody, followed by 3 years of supervised release, a fine of $1,000, and a mandatory special assessment to the Federal Crime Victims Fund in the amount of $100.
+Nolan Clown, age 33, was sentenced to 6 months in federal prison, followed by 3 years of supervised release, and a special assessment to the Federal Crime Victims Fund in the amount of $100.

-This case was investigated by the Cheyenne River Sioux Tribe Law Enforcement Services Narcotics Division.
+This case was investigated by the Cheyenne River Sioux Tribe Law Enforcement Services Narcotics Division and the Northern Plains Safe Trails Drug Enforcement Task Force.
 Assistant U.S. Attorney SaraBeth Donovan prosecuted the case.

 Indian Country Law and Justice